rpsft/etlbox/ETLBoxDocu/articles/dataflow/overview_dataflow.md

 All dataflow pipelines will need at least one or more sources.
 Sources are basically everything that can read data from someplace
 (e.g. CSV file or a database table) and then post this data into the pipeline.
 All sources should be able to read data asynchronously.
-That means, while the component reads data from the source, it simultanously sends the already processed data to components that are connected to source.
+That means, while the component reads data from the source, it simultaneously sends the already processed data to components that are connected to source.
 There are different build-in data sources, e.g.: `CSVSource`, `DBSource` or `ExelSource`.
 If you are in need of another source component, you can either extend the
 `CustomSource`.
 Or you [open an issue in github](https://github.com/roadrunnerlenny/etlbox/issues) describing your needs.

 Once a source starts reading data, it will start sending data to its connected components.
-These could be either a Transoformation or Destination.
+These could be either a Transformation or Destination.
-Posting data is always done asynchrounously, even if you use the blocking Execute() method on the source.
+Posting data is always done asynchronously, even if you use the blocking Execute() method on the source.

 ### Transformations

 Transformations always have at least one input and one output.
-Inputs can be connected either to other transformations or sources, and the output can also connect to other transformationsor to destinations.
+Inputs can be connected either to other transformations or sources, and the output can also connect to other transformations or to destinations.
 The purpose of a transformation component is to take the data from its input(s) and post the transformed data to its outputs.
 This is done on a row-by-row basis for non-blocking transformation, or on a complete set for blocking transformations.
 As soon as there is any data in the input, the transformation will start and post the result to the output.